emmett-framework/emmett/docs/dal.md

 ```

-As you can see, we added some validators, a representation rule to parse the markdown text of the post and produce html in the templates and a `computation` on the `summary` field.
+As you can see, we added some validation rules, a representation rule to parse the markdown text of the post and produce html in the templates and a `computation` on the `summary` field.
 To use this model in your application you can use the `define_models()` method of the `DAL` class of weppy, as we seen in the example above:

 ```python
 db.define_models(Post)